A natural Gromov-Witten virtual fundamental class

 \section{The VFC for domain-stable moduli spaces}

-The construction of the previous section gave a virtual fundamental class defined over the elements of $\JV^\ell$ with domain-fine moduli spaces.
-We next extend the construction to the larger class of domain-stable moduli spaces by decorating their domains with twisted $G$-covers.
+The construction of Section~5 defines a virtual fundamental class over those elements of $\JV^\ell$ with domain-fine moduli spaces.
+We next extend the construction to the larger class of domain-stable moduli spaces by decorating domains with twisted $G$-covers.